idaholab/moose/modules/navier_stokes/doc/content/source/postprocessors/INSElementIntegralEnergyAdvection.md

 !syntax description /Postprocessors/INSElementIntegralEnergyAdvection

-This class performs global integration of the energy advection term defined in [INSADEnergyAdvection.md], which is defined by
+This class performs volumetric (global, or by block) integration of the energy advection term defined in [INSADEnergyAdvection.md], which is defined by

 \begin{equation}